andreaskaris/sosreport-operator/USERGUIDE.md

 ## Customizing Sosreport configuration via ConfigMap

 For specific purposes, it is possible to override a few settings to make it easier to run local images and custom commands.
+These parameters are explained in `For testing only`.

+Other parameters can be used in production environments.
+See `For real world deployments` for these.

-Create the `sosreport-configuration` ConfigMap to set a few key settings:
+Create the `sosreport-global-configuration` ConfigMap to set a few key settings.

+> **Note:** This ConfigMap must be in the same namespace as the `Sosreport` resource

 ~~~
 apiVersion: v1
 kind: ConfigMap